BlaiseKelly/CO2_data/README.md

 # CO2_data

-CO2 data from Hawaii and Cabauw
+A script to download historic and projected CO2 concentrations.

+Hawaii using the NOAA server represents concentrations well away from large populations.

+ICOS data measures concentrations closer to large populations, mostly in Europe.

+The RCP projections are from IIASA and may require a login.